Hybrid quantum-classical machine learning for generative chemistry and drug design: Methods

-The preprocessed sequence of 160-d tensors were passed from the highway layer to the stack of $5$ Transformer encoder layers.
+The preprocessed 160-dimensional tensor is passed from the highway layer to the encoder, consisting of the stack of $5$ Transformer encoder layers.
 The width of the feed-forward part of the layers is equal to $320$.
 Number of heads in Multi-Head attention is $10$.
 We used GeLU activation~\cite{Hendrycks2016} functions and Dropout with the rate of $0.1$.

 Original Transformer encoder layers produce output tensor of variable length.
 The length of the tensor is equal to the size of the input string.
-In order to further reduce the dimensionality of the latent space layer in the model, we construct fixed-length tensor from the Transformer encoder output tensor $x$ by calculating fixed number of vectors from $x$, which we then concatenate in one tensor.
-First, we select the vector with index $0$ from Transformer layers output $x$.
-Then, we calculate the arithmetic mean of all vectors along the length of the output tensor $x$.
+In order to further reduce the dimensionality of the latent space layer in the model, we construct fixed-length tensor from the Transformer encoder output tensor $\mathbf{u}$ by calculating fixed number of vectors from $\mathbf{u}$, which we then concatenate in one tensor.
+The first two of these vectors are the vector with index $0$ from Transformer layers output $\mathbf{u}$ and vector equal to the arithmetic mean of all vectors along the length of the tensor $\mathbf{u}$.
 Next, we consider the subsets $S^{m}_{n}$, each consisting of vectors with indices that have the same remainder after division by $n$ for $n = 2, 3, 4, 5$:

 For each $S^{m}_{n}$, we compute the arithmetic mean and concatenate all calculated vectors into the fixed-length output tensor.